ericcornelissen/shescape/CONTRIBUTING.md

 integration test suites go into the `test/integration/` folder.
 You can run the integration tests using the command `npm run test:integration`.

+The structure of the integration test folder roughly follows that of the public API of the project.
+Each test file should correspond to one aspect of the public API.

 When writing integration tests, focus on behavior that emerges from the composition of units.